subhadeep-123/ThoughtsManager/README.md

 # ThoughtsManager
-A made for practicing MongoDB
+This project is made for praticing mongoDB